ErpNetDocs/tech/modules/crm/pricing/discount-management/concepts.md

 In this context, document amount types act as discount categories.
 They do not change the calculation itself.
-Instead, they classify the calculated discount amounts for recording, reporting, analytics, and posting.
+Instead, they classify the calculated discount amounts for recording, reporting, analytics, posting, and line-level distribution.

-The sales order creates categorized document amounts only for the discount categories that are actually used in the document.
+The sales order creates categorized document amounts only for the distinct discount categories that are actually used in the document.

 These document amounts are created automatically with: